River Runs Red: River Runs Red – Digipak Edition

 In 1994, Roadrunner Records re-issued River Runs Red in a limited, 3-fold digipak.
-In addition to the standard album, this release included four bonus live tracks recorded at The Stone Pony in Asbury Park, New Jersey on February 25, 1994.
+In addition to the standard album, this release included four bonus live tracks recorded at The Stone Pony in Asbury Park, New Jersey, on February 25, 1994.
 Three of these tracks are live renditions of songs featured on River Runs Red.
 However, the studio version of "Plexi Intro" is not found on the album.
-The original version, entitled "Plexiglass Gate", was recorded during pre-production of River Runs Red in August of 1992.
+The original version, entitled "Plexiglass Gate", was recorded during pre-production of River Runs Red in August 1992.
 The track was later released on the 1993 compilation album, East Coast Assault released by Too Damn Hype Records.
 The song received significant airplay on popular, NYC area, college radio station, WSOU, which helped introduce the band to a larger audience just prior to the release of River Runs Red.

 River Runs Red – The Top Shelf Edition

 On April 29, 2008, Roadrunner Records issued a limited, two-disc CD/DVD titled River Runs Red – The Top Shelf Edition.
 This quad-fold, slipcase digipak featured a CD containing the original album remastered for the first time since its initial release over 15 years earlier.
 Ted Jensen remastered the album at Sterling Sound, New York City in June 2006.
 The remastered CD also included four previously released bonus tracks.
-The first two bonus tracks, "Here I Am, Here I Stay" and "Depression", were recorded in May of 1991 and originally appeared on Life of Agony's fourth demo, The Stain Remains.
-The remaining two bonus tracks, "3 Companions" and the aforementioned, "Plexiglass Gate", were taken from River Runs Red pre-production/writing sessions in August of 1992.
+The first two bonus tracks, "Here I Am, Here I Stay" and "Depression", were recorded in May 1991 and originally appeared on Life of Agony's fourth demo, The Stain Remains.
+The remaining two bonus tracks, "3 Companions" and the aforementioned, "Plexiglass Gate", were taken from River Runs Red pre-production/writing sessions in August 1992.
 The bonus tracks were remixed in September 1999 by Alan Robert and Michael Marciano at Systems Two recording studios in Brooklyn, New York.
 Additionally, the set included a DVD featuring the music videos for "Through and Through" and "This Time", as well as two live performances from the Dynamo Open Air Festival in 1995.
 The extended liner notes included an exclusive new interview with the band and producer/mixer, Josh Silver, on the making of the album.
 River Runs Red – The Top Shelf Edition remains the only CD release to feature the original album in remastered form.

 20 Years Strong – River Runs Red: Live in Brussels

-On October 7, 2009, it was announced that the band would perform the album in its entirety, for the first time ever, at the Starland Ballroom in Sayreville, New Jersey on November 28, 2009.
+On October 7, 2009, it was announced that the band would perform the album in its entirety, for the first time ever, at the Starland Ballroom in Sayreville, New Jersey, on November 28, 2009.
 This would become the first date of a US tour, followed by a European tour on which the band would perform the complete album, top to bottom, at every show.
-The performance at the Ancienne Belgique in Brussels, Belgium on April 3, 2010 was filmed and recorded for a CD/DVD package entitled "20 Years Strong – River Runs Red: Live in Brussels", which was published later that same year.
+The performance at the Ancienne Belgique in Brussels, Belgium on April 3, 2010, was filmed and recorded for a CD/DVD package entitled "20 Years Strong – River Runs Red: Live in Brussels", which was published later that same year.